Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-enc-index.rst

       - This is a Bidirectionally predictive-coded picture.
     * - ``V4L2_ENC_IDX_FRAME_MASK``
       - 0x0F
-      - *AND* the flags field with this mask to obtain the picture coding type.
+      - *AND* the woke flags field with this mask to obtain the woke picture coding type.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.